jerrilpritamdsa/gts_assignment/README.md

 Please refer trainmodel.py and testmodel.py for the code

 2. Create a Handwritten Digit Recognition System using an ML algorithm that can recognize handwritten digits.
 You may use any database of handwritten digits which is available online.
-Please refer to handwriting.py for the code
+Please refer to hand_writing_recognition.ipynb for the code